 - We don’t have the extra capacity to handle life’s hardships because our resources are already depleted.

 - Our hearts are left exhausted and overwhelmed, instead of infused with the peace and joy that comes from a life lived within our God-given limits

-- We don’t have extra space in our lives to be generous to others.
+- Whether resulting from over commitment to work or over commitment in relationships, we don’t have extra space in our lives to be generous to others.

-As I mentioned in my post The Kind Of Mom I NEVER Want To Be, everyone’s plate looks different.
+As I mentioned in my post 5 Ways To Stop Comparing Yourself to Others, everyone’s plate looks different.
 Although another woman might have different responsibilities or more of them, we only worsen our burden by comparing ourselves with her.